DataDog/documentation/content/en/metrics/open_telemetry/_index.md

 ## Deployment-based limitations

-The OpenTelemetry Collector has two primary development methods: Agent and Gateway.
+The OpenTelemetry Collector has [two primary development methods][14]: Agent and Gateway.
 Depending on your development method, some components are not available.

 | Deployment mode | Host metrics | Kubernetes orchestration metrics | Traces | Logs auto-ingestion |
 | --- | --- | --- | --- | --- |